wandb/jetson-webhook/README.md

 appying the alias `retrain` on either data artifact or model artifact will dowload data to Nvidia Jetson and initialize re training.

+webhook.py runs a super simple web server in python which listens for incoming signal -- in this case it has a real IP on a real device which serving from an Nvidia Jetson exposed to the public internet.

+This can simply be run with `python webhook.py` from an Nvidia Jetson (or any other edge device configured in the same way)